LexiPugh/world-life-expectancy/README.md

 | Developing | 151                 | 67.1                |

 Insights
 - According to this output table, developed countries have an average life expectancy that's over 12 years higher compared to developing countries.
 However, it is worth it to note the discrepancy between the number of countries in both groups - there are over 100 more developing countries compared to developed countries.
-It's possible that there are developing countries in the mix that have an average life expectancy much higher than 67.1, but their average could be getting dragged down by other countries.
-It's much easier for developed countries to maintain a higher average when there's fewer of them.
+There may be developing countries in the mix that have an average life expectancy much higher than 67.1, but their average could be getting dragged down by other countries.
+It's much easier for developed countries to maintain a higher average when there are fewer of them.
-- Unfortunately, this isn't like the GDP where I can split the values down the middle to make the group numbers fair - there are more developing countries than developed countries, that's a fact I can't change.
+- Unfortunately, this isn't like the GDP where I can split the values down the middle to make the group numbers fair - there are more developing countries than developed countries, and that's a fact I can't change.
 With the data that's available to us, it can be determined that having a status of developed correlates with a higher life expectancy, while countries with a status of developing have a lower life expectancy.

 <br>